 Implants can break when subjected to the increased loading associated with delayed union or non-union.

-Internal fixation appliances are load sharing devices which are used to obtain an alignment until normal healing occurs.
+Internal fixation devices are load sharing devices which are used to obtain an alignment until normal healing occurs.
 If healing is delayed or does not occur, the implant may eventually break due to metal fatigue.
-Based on fatigue testing results, when using this system, the physician/ surgeon should consider the levels of implantation, patient weight, patient activity level, other patient conditions, etc., which may impact the performance of the system.
+Based on fatigue testing results, when using the system, the physician/surgeon should consider the levels of implantation, patient weight, patient activity level, other patient conditions, etc., which may impact the performance of the system.
 The degree or success of union, loads produced by weight bearing, and activity levels will, among other conditions, dictate the longevity of the implant.
 Notches, scratches or bending of the implant during the course of surgery may also contribute to early bending, loosening, or breakage.
 Patients should be fully informed of the risks of implant bending, loosening, or breakage.

-Only rods are intended to be bent or contoured.
-Bending of components other than rods may lead to premature material fatigue of the implant.
-If components other than rods are bent or contoured those components must be discarded.
-Scratched or notched components bent components other than rods and components that have received a reverse bend must not be used and should be returned to the manufacturer for evaluation.
+Only rods and crosslinks are intended to be bent or contoured.
+Bending of components other than rods and crosslinks may lead to premature material fatigue of the implant.
+If bending or contouring of components other than rods or crosslinks occurs, those components must be discarded.
+Scratched or notched components bent components other than rods or crosslinks, or components that have received a reverse bend must not be used and should be returned to the manufacturer or evaluation.

 Avoid creating a sharp bend or reversing a contour in the rod, as this may lead to premature material fatigue of the implant.
 Do not bend the rod in the reverse direction, as this may introduce micro fractures that compromise its strength.
 If reverse rod bending or excessive bending has occurred, the bent rod must be discarded.
-Please contact the manufacturer with any questions in regard to contouring rod prior to surgery.
+Please contact the manufacturer with any questions regarding contouring rod prior to surgery.